helios-h2020/h.core-SocialEgoNetwork/README.md

 [![](https://jitpack.io/v/helios-h2020/h.core-SocialEgoNetwork.svg)](https://jitpack.io/#helios-h2020/h.core-SocialEgoNetwork)

 ### Jar File Installation
-This project can be downloaded as a [jar file](../jar/h.core-SocialEgoNetwork 1.0.0.jar), which can be added on a Java project's dependencies.
-This requires also downloading the respective [ContextualEgoNetwork JAR]().
+This library can be downloaded as a [jar file](../jar/h.core-SocialEgoNetwork 1.0.0.jar), which can be added to a Java project's dependencies.

 ### Gradle Installation
 ##### First step